 The RISE® Platform from Innovad® is an innovative leap forward in measuring and managing mycotoxin related stress in our production animals.
 Already the dividends of the extensive research put into the project are starting to show for all parties involved in the value chain.

 Over time this will become a valuable tool in improving the approach to managing mycotoxins, improving animal performance, and ultimately allowing for a more sustainable animal production with more resilient livestock better equipped to perform without the use of supporting medications.

-For more information on how you can RISE to the mycotoxin challenge please contact us.
+For more information on how you can RISE to the mycotoxin challenge watch the full video of the webinar or contact us.